meadsy123/crypto-marksman-bsc-sniper/README.md

 <br> </br>
 <H2>To do list</H2>

-- Add multiple exchanges to choose from.
+- Add multiple exchanges to choose from. uniswap, sushiswap etc
 - create multiple bots for all blockchains. eth, matic, solana etc

 <br> </br>